m4fn3/K2ge3Air_docs/README.md

 > [!WARNING]
 > Please be very careful about certificate expiration when using Sideloading.

 Please download the ipa for Sideloading from [here](https://github.com/m4fn3/K2ge3Air_docs/releases/tag/Sideloading) and install it using AltStore, Sideloadly, or similar tools.
+(LiveContainer also works with this.)